-Verified With KB/Graduate Admissions 11/22/2020 MHT; Added MHT/JOD 6/29/2020, Revised 7/12/20 CW
+Verified With KB/GraduateAdmissions 11/22/2020 MHT; Added MHT/JOD 6/29/2020, Revised 7/12/20 CW

 Faculty Class Advisor: DPT core faculty will be assigned to assume the role of faculty class advisor on a rotating basis.
 Faculty class advisors perform the following functions: 1.
-Assist with election of class officers in semester 1 of the Program and guide the process for the replacement of officers as needed, 2.
-Serve as liaison between the class and core faculty, 3.In collaboration with LEADS faculty, support fund raising efforts, 4.
+Assist with election of class officers in semester 1 of the curriculum and guide the process for the replacement of officers as needed, 2.
+Serve as liaison between the class and core faculty, 3.
+Support fund raising efforts, 4.
 Guides class volunteer activities in collaboration with the L.E.A.D.S. committee, 5.
 Guides decisions related to class gift, 6.
 Guides class through white coat ceremony, graduation, NPTE registration, and licensure process.